Supreme Court Declines to Take Case of Federal Death Row Inmate With Mental Retardation

 Former solicitor general Paul Clement, along with other former Justice Department officials, noted in a brief supporting the monetary award that "prosecutors face no threat of legal consequences for depriving criminal defendants of their rights" in cases where they have withheld exculpatory evidence.
 Without allowing defendants the ability to sue, Clement said, "the question really does become whether there's any deterrent for a violation."

 Retired Supreme Court Justice Regrets 1976 Vote Upholding the Death Penalty

-In a recent interview on NPR, newly-retired Supreme Court Justice John Paul Stevens said he particularly regretted one vote during his 35 years on the high court--his 1976 vote to uphold the death penalty in Gregg v.
+In an October 2010 interview on National Public Radio, then newly-retired Supreme Court Justice John Paul Stevens said he particularly regretted one vote during his 35 years on the high court—his 1976 vote to uphold the death penalty in Gregg v.
 Georgia.
 Stevens remarked, "I thought at the time . . . that if the universe of defendants eligible for the death penalty is sufficiently narrow so that you can be confident that the defendant really merits that severe punishment, that the death penalty was appropriate."
-But, over the years, he added, "the Court constantly expanded the cases eligible for the death penalty, so that the underlying premise for my vote has disappeared, in a sense."
+But, he added, over the years, "the Court constantly expanded the cases eligible for the death penalty, so that the underlying premise for my vote has disappeared, in a sense."
 Justice Stevens also said that the court has made death penalty procedures more sympathetic to prosecutors: “I really think that the death penalty today is vastly different from the death penalty that we thought we were authorizing.”

 SUPREME COURT: Arguments Set in Three Death Penalty Cases in the Coming Term